California State Route 89: Route description

+(a) Route 395 near Coleville to Route 88 via the vicinity of Markleeville.

+(b) Route 88 near Picketts Junction to Route 50 near Meyers.

+(c) Route 50 near May's Junction to Route 80 via Tallac, Emerald Bay, McKinney's, Tahoe City, and the Truckee River.

+(d) Route 80 near Truckee to Route 70 near Blairsden.

+(e) Route 70 near Indian Falls to Route 36 near Deer Creek Pass.

+(f) Route 36 near Morgan Summit to Lassen Volcanic National Park.

+(g) Route 44 to Route 5 near Mt.
+Shasta.

 SR 89 begins at an intersection with US 395.
 The highway goes west through a few switchbacks before crossing into Alpine County and the Humboldt-Toiyabe National Forest.
 The route over Monitor Pass is typically closed during the winter due to snow accumulation.
 SR 89 continues by Heenan Lake before intersecting with the eastern end of SR 4 and turning northwest, passing through Markleeville.
 SR 89 continues northwest to the town of Woodfords, where it turns west, running concurrently with SR 88 for a brief distance before turning into El Dorado County.
 The section of SR 89 from SR 88 north to US 50 is co-signed as US 50 Alternate for use as a detour for when US 50 closes.

 The highway continues north to Meyers, where it runs concurrently with US 50 into the city of South Lake Tahoe.
 SR 89 continues along the western shore of Lake Tahoe, where it passes through Camp Richardson, Emerald Bay, Meeks Bay, Pomins, and Tahoma.
 After crossing into Placer County, SR 89 passes through Chambers Lodge, Homewood, Tahoe Pines, Skyland, Timberland, Pineland, and Tahoe Tavern before coming to an intersection with SR 28, where SR 89 continues to the west, away from the lake.
 The road curves to the north through Tahoe National Forest before crossing into Nevada County and the town of Truckee.
 This portion of the highway has been designated the "10th Mountain Division Memorial Highway", honoring the US Army division that lost 992 soldiers during the Italian Campaign in World War II.